Car Accident Injury Claims Capped

 Nova Scotia has a cap for minor injuries sustained in car accidents.
 If you’ve been injured in a car accident, your compensation might be capped at a certain amount; however, other damages may not be.
 Consult a personal injury lawyer to know exactly what you are entitled to.

-If you’ve been in a car accident in Halifax, you are entitled to seek damages from the guilty party.
-One common damage that our clients seek is “pain and suffering”.
+If you’ve been injured in a car accident due to someone else’s negligence, you are entitled to seek damages from the guilty party.
+One common type of damages that our clients seek is “pain and suffering”.
 In Nova Scotia if you suffer only minor injures, then there is a limit to the amount of damages that you can seek.
 In other words, the amount of damages is “capped”.

 The Nova Scotia Minor Injury Cap

-The number is calculated based on the consumer price index and set in place to streamline cases in the legal system that would otherwise be dragged out in litigation over exactly what constitutes “pain and suffering” damages.
+The cap figure is calculated based on the consumer price index and was established to streamline minor cases in the legal system that would otherwise be dragged out in litigation trying to determine what exactly constitutes “pain and suffering” damages.

-Minor injuries were spelled out in the Nova Scotia Insurance Act and generally fall into three categories:
+Minor injuries are spelled out in the Nova Scotia Insurance Act and generally fall into three categories:

-So, for example, if a car accident has caused you a sprained wrist, your claim for non-pecuniary damages will be subject to the cap.
+So, for example, if a car accident has caused you a sprained wrist, your claim for non-pecuniary damages may be subject to the cap.

-Note: There are several grades of WAD.
+For example, there are several grades of whiplash associated disorders (WAD).
 If you’ve suffered a severe WAD, your injury is not subject to the cap.

-It’s important to know that if you’ve suffered an injury such as a sprain that resulted in serious impairment or inability (for example, a plumber who suffers a wrist sprain will now have serious impairment in performing his/her duties), your pain and suffering damages ARE NOT capped.
+Also, if you’ve suffered a minor injury such as a sprain that resulted in serious impairment or inability (for example, a plumber who suffers a wrist sprain will now have serious impairment in performing his/her duties), then your pain and suffering damages are not capped.